yaronyg/SleeveForARM/README.md

 * [Node v8.4.0](https://nodejs.org/en/download/current/)
 * [mysql CLI](https://chocolatey.org/packages/mysql) (we will eventually [remove this dependency](https://github.com/yaronyg/SleeveForARM/issues/5))
 * [AZ CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
-   * __Please make sure to open a command line and run "az login" to init AZ.__ Sleeve assumes that the local AZ instance has already been logged into whatever account it is supposed to be using.
 * npm install sleeveforarm -g

+Once everything is installed __Please make sure to open a command line and run "az login" to init AZ.__ Sleeve assumes that the local AZ instance has already been logged into whatever account it is supposed to be using.

 # Sleeve Commands
 * `sleeve init` - If you want to create a new project then create a new directory with a short name (5-6 characters is good) and run this command inside the directory.
 It will set up a basic config.